substance/data/README.md

 * Data.Set (A sortable Set data-structure)
 * Data.Node (A JavaScript Node implementation that introduces properties that can be used to create Multipartite Graphs)
 * Data.Graph (A data abstraction for all kinds of linked data)
+* Data.Collection (A simplified interface for tabular data that uses a Data.Graph internally)

 Data.Graph